-A common reality when we research individual attitudes and behaviors is that what people say is not necessarily what they do.
-This often happens when the subject is connected to social or so called “soft” factors such as “green” or eco-friendly products, charitable contributions, political issues, and the like.
-Products touted as offering a benefit to society, such as being better for the environment, are all perceived as desirable, but motivations tend to shift when the individual is asked to pay more for those benefits.
-Similarly, saying that you support a social or political cause may not result in taking any action.
-This same conundrum holds true for products or services that have great features.
-There’s a difference between saying how much you like them and actually buying them.
+When we research individual attitudes and behaviors, a common reality is that what people say is not necessarily what they do.
+This often happens when the subject is connected to social or so-called “soft” factors, such as “green” or eco-friendly products, charitable contributions, or political issues.
+Products touted as offering a benefit to society, such as being better for the environment, are perceived as desirable, but people’s motivations tend to shift when they are asked to pay more for those benefits.
+Similarly, people may say they support a social or political cause, but not take any action.
+This conundrum holds true for products or services that have great features.
+There’s a difference between liking a product and actually buying it.

 A True Story

-Take a look at the video interview with Justin Doyle of Xerox below.
-He shares the success story of selling into a market their salesforce reported as a no go.
-This isn’t a social cause, but rather a case where customers told them, explicitly, that their color (premium) products were too expensive.
-But investigation into the outcomes buyers and influencers hold most dear resulted in insights about how to position the premium product.
-The eureka moment was when it became clear that the most important outcomes were inextricably linked to the premium product.
-They put a final point on that relationship with scientific research that proved the enabling relationship.
-Once it was shared through testimonials and videos, it was no surprise that the revenue of the previously unsaleable premium product grew 17% in the first year.
+Take a look at the below video interview with Justin Doyle of Xerox.
+He shares the success story of selling into a market that their salesforce reported as a no-go.
+This isn’t a social cause, but rather a case where customers told them, explicitly, that the product in question was too expensive.
+However, investigation into the outcomes buyers and influencers hold most dear resulted in insights about how to position the product.
+The eureka moment was when it became clear that the most important outcomes were inextricably linked to the product.
+Xerox put a final point on that relationship with scientific research that proved the enabling relationship.
+Once it was shared through testimonials and videos, it was no surprise that the revenue of the previously unsellable product grew 17% in the first year.